yguitton/training-material/topics/genome-annotation/tutorials/comparison-braker-helixer-annotation/tutorial.md

 ### Compare the two annotations with OMArk

 Both annotations identify the same set of 5622 HOGs conserved in the majority of species in the Mucorineae clade.
-Furthermore, no contamination is detected in either case, meaning that no protein has been incorrectly assigned to a strange lineage.
+Furthermore, no contamination is detected in either case, meaning that no protein has been incorrectly assigned to another lineage.

 The annotation obtained with Braker3 displays a percentage of 78.66% complete genes, indicating good annotation quality in terms of genomic completeness.
 Helixer, on the other hand, shows higher completeness, with 85.52% complete genes, suggesting better genomic coverage.

 With regard to the total proteome, Braker3 identified 14,209 proteins, 77.59% of which are consistent with known gene families, while 17.35% of proteins do not share sufficient similarities with these families.
 Helixer, on the other hand, generates a higher number of proteins (19,299), but only 62.83% of proteins are consistent with known gene families, and 30.94% do not share sufficient similarities.
 This suggests that Helixer generates a greater number of proteins, but a higher proportion have no clear correspondence with existing gene families.

-Braker3 seems to be a more suitable tool if you're looking for accurate and consistent annotation, with more reliable proteins.
+With our example dataset, Braker3 seems to be a more suitable tool if you're looking for accurate and consistent annotation, with more reliable proteins.
 Helixer, on the other hand, offers a more complete coverage of the genome, but with a higher number of inconsistent proteins, which may require refinement of the results to improve annotation quality.

 # Visualization with a genome browser

 You can visualize the annotations generated using a genomic browser like [JBrowse](https://jbrowse.org/jbrowse1.html).
-This browser enables you to navigate along the chromosomes of the genome and view the structure of each predicted gene.
+This browser enables you to navigate along the chromosomes of the genome, to view the structure of each predicted gene, as well as to compare the genes predicted by each method.

 > <hands-on-title>JBrowse visualisation</hands-on-title>
 >